01 of 16

 Continue to 4 of 16 below.

-- By Train: Trains from London's Euston Station leave for Watford Junction... roughly every ten minutes throughout the day.
-The trip takes between 15 and 20 minutes and round trip tickets cost under £10.
+- By train: Trains from London's Euston Station leave for Watford Junction roughly every ten minutes throughout the day.
+The trip takes between 15 and 20 minutes.
 Once at the station, a colorful bus takes you directly to the attraction, while you watch a film to get you in the mood.
-The bus meets passengers in front of Watford Junction Station and costs £2 each way.
+The bus meets passengers in front of Watford Junction Station.
 When weighing up travel costs and choosing between car and train, keep those costs in mind.
 A family of four could spend more than £50 just traveling to the attraction by train.
 Frequent trains from Birmingham New Street also stop at Watford Junction.
-That journey takes an hour and costs £13.50 for two one-way tickets.

-- By Car: The attraction is just a few miles from the the M1 and M5 motorways and once you leave the motorways, brown signs lead you in.
+- By car: The attraction is just a few miles from the M1 and M5 motorways and once you leave the motorways, brown signs lead you in.
 There are detailed directions for travel by road on the attraction website as well as SatNav coordinates.

-- By Coach: Transfers from London with a preferred transportation partner are regularly scheduled and can be purchased with our without studio admission.
-Check the attraction website for more information.
+- By coach: Transfers from London with a preferred transportation partner are regularly scheduled and can be purchased without studio admission.

 04 of 16